0

 This means that when people with Parkinson’s consciously engage their intentional motor system by using INTENT – when they are deliberate, focused, and purposeful – impulses can bypass the areas where dopamine is usually produced.
 They learn to chew and swallow with intent, resulting in a safer and more enjoyable dining experience.

 INTENT is the key to managing Parkinson’s and is the focus of Parkinson Voice Project’s highly effective SPEAK OUT!® Therapy Program.
 SPEAK OUT!
 Therapy empowers individuals with Parkinson’s to use INTENT for both speech and swallowing.
 Through one-on-one sessions with a Speech-Language Pathologist, consistent daily home practice, and SPEAK OUT!
-Therapy Group sessions, individuals with Parkinson’s learn to convert these once automatic functions into intentional acts.
+Class sessions, individuals with Parkinson’s learn to convert these once automatic functions into intentional acts.
 As the muscles get stronger and the understanding of how to use intent improves, people with Parkinson’s are able to RETAIN and REGAIN their speech and swallowing.

 To better understand the causes and symptoms of a swallowing disorder in Parkinson’s and how SPEAK OUT!
 Therapy helps, watch our video: “What is Parkinson’s?